 Another GMAT Tuesday with Kevin!
 If you have any questions about Subject Verb Agreement, or any requests for future video topics, let us know!

-First, a few practice sentences 1) The publication of Joyce‘s Ulysses was blocked on grounds of obscenity by the courts in the United States, but he published it in Paris in which there were less restricted novel contents. he published it in Paris in which there were less restricted novel contents he published the novel […]
+First, a few practice sentences 1) The publication of Joyce‘s Ulysses was blocked on grounds of obscenity by the courts in the United States, but he published it in Paris in which there were less restricted novel contents.
+(A) he published it in Paris in which there were less restricted novel contents (B) he published […]

 It is not uncommon for test takers, when sloughing through the thicket of GMAT Sentence Correction questions to find themselves scratching their heads over a tricky little GMAT grammar conundrum known as an absolute phrase.
 What exactly are absolute phrases you ask?
 Well, before we dive into definitions and explanations, here are a couple of […]